hexagon-geo-surv/json/docs/mkdocs/docs/api/basic_json/end_pos.md

 #endif
 ```

-Returns the position after the last character of the JSON string the value was parsed from.
+Returns the position immediately following the last character of the JSON string from which the value was parsed,
+provided the value originated from a string.
+If the value was constructed by other means, the function returns
+`std::string::npos`.

 | JSON type | return value                      |
 |-----------|-----------------------------------|